 It is a journey he is happy he made.
 The Department of Genetics, like others in the life sciences, offers ample opportunity for undergraduate research.

-He is right at home with the range of activities available at Rutgers.
-He’s involved with Association of Undergraduate Geneticists, the Filipino Martial Arts Club, and Leadership and Experiential Learning.
+He also found himself right at home with the range of activities available at Rutgers.
+He got involved with the Association of Undergraduate Geneticists, the Filipino Martial Arts Club, and Leadership and Experiential Learning.